XaYS-101/Smart-Chat-Manager-Silly-Tavern/README.md

 ### 2. Tagging system
 - **Manual:** add / remove tags from the extension settings panel for the current chat.
 - **Auto-Tag button:** asks the LLM for 3-5 short comma-separated keyword tags.
-- Tags live in `extension_settings.SmartChatManager.tags`, keyed by chat file name.
+- Tags live in extension, keyed by chat file name.
 The chat `.jsonl` files are never modified.

 ### 3. Past Chats UI overhaul
 Injected into the existing Manage Chat Files popup: